 For example, if four candidates are to be elected to council, voters must mark four boxes on the ballot paper.

 Formal and informal votes

 To ensure your vote counts, follow the instructions on the top of your ballot paper and complete it accordingly.
 This is called placing a formal vote.
 Only formal votes can be counted and contribute to the election result.

-If a ballot paper is not completed correctly, it is called an informal vote.
-An informal vote is unable to be counted and does not contribute to the election result.
+If a ballot paper isn't completed correctly, it's called an informal vote.
+An informal vote doesn't contribute to the election result.

 A ballot paper may be deemed informal for a number of reasons including: